yynnooot/TTP-Comprehensive-Coding-Challenge/README.md

 # TTP - Comprehensive Coding Challenge

 This repository consists of two parts:
-PART 1: GENERAL PROGRAMMING KNOWLEDGE
+* Part 1: General Programming Knowledge - Coding Challenge
-PART 2: APPLICATION BUILD
+* Part 2: APPLICATION BUILD - Fullstack Calendar Application

 ## Setup

+This project was bootstrapped with Fullstack Academy's Boilermaker.

 To use this project, you'll need to take the following steps:

+* npm install
+* create a PostgreSQL database called: 'events'
+* npm run seed
+* npm run-start-dev